A Fresh Look at the Blackstone River Valley

-You may download a PDF version of the Special Resource Study to see what recommendations the National Park Service has made to Congress about establishing a new National Park.
-You may also make public comments about the Special Resource Study through this link.
+You may download a PDF version of the Special Resource Study to see what recommendations the National Park Service made to Congress about establishing a new National Park.

 In February, 2008 a group of six scholars came to the Blackstone Valley to review the nationally significant resources of the region and the themes that can be best interpreted here.
 Each of the scholars then produced a short paper on their views of the region, and how the Blackstone Valley fits into the current scholarship on industrialization in America.
 To see these papers, click the links below.